 Are you ready for some furniture fun?!
 I am!!
 There’s nothing better than sharing your passion with like-minded folk.
 That’s why Furniture Fixer Uppers Day is one of my favorite times of the month.
-You’ll see my gal friends projects in a bit, but first I want to introduce you to my vintage blanket chest (aka. dog chew toy). giveaway alert!!
+You’ll see my gal friends projects in a bit, but first I want to introduce you to my vintage blanket chest (aka. dog chew toy).

 I’m going to be perfectly honest with you…I was mad I bought this.
 First, to defend myself, I did look at all the possible problems it may have: stink, damage (I was more concerned about the lid), functionality, etc. However, I somehow missed the one side and how badly chewed up it was.
-The sting was softened by the fact I got to use my 35% off coupon at the thrift store.
+However, the sting was softened by the fact I got to use my 35% off coupon at the thrift store.
 But…free and/or cheap almost always means WORK.

 Another bonus is that it was a nice Lane cedar chest.
 Right?
 The top is damaged, but nothing I can’t handle.